 - a.
 W-2/TANF is Wisconsin Works/Temporary Assistance for Needy Families.
 If the household is over income for WHEAP but is determined to be categorically eligible because the household is receiving W-2, the agency must verify that all household members are a part of the Assistance Group and document, in HE+ System Notes, how this was verified. - b.
 FoodShare (FS) is also known as Food Stamps.
 If the household is over income for WHEAP but is determined to be categorically eligible because the household is receiving FoodShare, the agency must verify that all household members were receiving FoodShare in the month prior to the date of application and document in HE+ System Notes how this was verified.
-System Notes should specifically indicate which household members and months FoodShare was received. - SSI is Social Security Supplemental Income.
-The SSI category includes the Caretaker Supplement Income (Caretaker Supplement is abbreviated as CTS or C-Sup).
+System Notes should specifically indicate which household members and months FoodShare was received. - c.
+SSI is Social Security Supplemental Income.
+The SSI category includes the Caretaker Supplement Income (Caretaker Supplement is abbreviated as CTS or C- - d.
+If some, not all, of the household members (including ineligible non-citizens) are recipients of W-2/TANF, FoodShare, or SSI for the prior month test period, the household is not categorically eligible.